Improving Place Recognition Using Dynamic Object Detection: Incorporating Dynamic Objects into Place Recognition Algorithms

 \subsection{Valid Place Representation and Efficiency Improvements}

 Two or more observations of the same place in the real world can result in several different place representations.
 One reason is that these images may contain dynamic objects, which may alter the representation of the place, resulting in alternative representations.
 Ideally, once an agent has captured a digital image of a place, the generated representation should be robust enough to allow the agent to match it with a representation of a future observation of the place.
-Incorporating high-level information about dynamic objects when generating a place representation allows us to define the concept of a \emph{valid} place representation,
+Incorporating high-level information about dynamic objects when generating a place representation allows us to define the concept of a \emph{valid} place representation.

-A valid place representation is one that contains a number of descriptors from the class \emph{SC} that is above a threshold, \emph{placeThreshold}.
-That is, all of these descriptors in the place representation have an extent below the \emph{sensitivity} threshold defined in Section \ref{approach}.
+An arbitrary place representation, $pr_i$ in the set of place representations of an environment and generated at step $i$, is valid if it contains a number of descriptors from the class \emph{SC} that is above a threshold, \emph{placeThreshold} (Equation \ref{valideq}).
+That is, all of these descriptors in the place representation have an extent below the \emph{sensitivity} threshold defined in Section \ref{approach}. $prs_i$ is the optimized place representation that contains only descriptors from the class \emph{SC}, unaffected by dynamic objects.

+We can use this idea to implement at least two kinds of efficiency improvements, assuming we have a \emph{flexible} place recognition systems.
+One kind of improvement occurs at the level of \emph{place}.
+First, an agent might decide not to store invalid place representations, resulting in reduced storage requirements.
+If invalid place representations \emph{are} stored, an agent can avoid the costly procedure of attempting to match a place that has no valid representation.
+At the level of the \emph{place representation}, we can reduce the size of place representations by storing only descriptors in \emph{SC}.
+These reductions accumulate to yield a significantly smaller database, which is crucial for exploration of large environments and/or devices with limited storage.
+Additionally, the computation time required to match two images (i.e. to recognize an already-visited place) will be much reduced for smaller place representations.